 Joe has produced numerous anthology compact discs of dances from recorded sources not widely available in the United States, which he makes available to students in his classes.
 He is the principal author of a 35-page booklet on Greek regional music and dance.

-Dances Joe has taught include Aptaliko, Arvanitovlacha, Bafra Horunu, Bros Piso, Brovalete from Naxos, Daliana, Devenaghas, Dhipat, Dhondia Pikna, Dhivaratikos, Etere from Pontos, Fezodhervenaghas, Haniotikos Syrtos (Kritikos Syrtos), Ikariotikos, Island Syrto, Issios, Karagouna, Kasap'kia, Kleftes, Kleistos, Kotsari, Koulouriotiko Palio Hasapiko, Koutsos Horos, Ksisyrtos, Kuluriastos, Lemonia, Levantianos, Lohias, Maleviziotikos, Marina, Marusiana, Milia, Mulayevo (Stankino), Myltilini, Ola Ta Melachrina, Omal, Papadhopanayiotena (Syrtos Tsirigotikos), Pentozali, Pidhihtos, Pidhihtos of the Dodecanese, Puscheno, Raikos, Roditikos, Şari Kız, Serviko, Sfarlis, Smyrneikos Zebekikos, Stankena, Syrto Politiko, Syrtos from Limnos, Syrtos Maios, Syrtos Serifos, Syrtos Tsirighetikos, Tai Tai, T Ez Vasili, Tik, Tikveskino, Trata Arvanitiki, Triandafillia, Tripatos, Tsakonikos, Tsamikos Vlastis, Vlacha from Naxos, Yantitska, Yiatros, Vlackna, Yantzieska, Zagorisios, Zajko, Zeybekiko, and Zonaradhikos.
+Dances Joe has taught include Aptal Havasi (Aptaliko), Arvantiko, Arvanitovlacha, Bafra Horunu, Bros Piso, Brovalete from Naxos, Daliana, Daulara Chalar, Devenaghas, Dhipat, Dhondia Pikna, Dhivaratikos, Etere, Fezodhervenaghas, Haniotikos Syrtos (Kritikos Syrtos), Ikariotikos, Island Syrto, Issios, Karada, Karagouna, Kasap'kia, Kavondoritiko, Kleftes, Kleistos, Kotsari, Koulouriotiko Palio Hasapiko, Koutsos Horos, Ksisyrtos, Kuluriastos, Lemonia, Levantianos, Lohias, Maleviziotikos, Marina, Marusiana, Matentzidika, Milia, Mulayevo (Stankino), Myltilini, Ola Ta Melachrina, Omal, Papadhopanayiotena (Syrtos Tsirigotikos), Patrona, Pentozali, Pidhihtos, Pidhihtos of the Dodecanese, Puscheno, Raikos, Roditikos, Şari Kız, Serviko, Sfarlis, Smyrneikos Zebekikos, Stankena, Stankino, Syrto Politiko, Syrtos from Limnos, Syrtos Maios, Syrtos Serifos, Syrtos Tsirighetikos, Tai Tai, T Ez Vasili, Tik, Tikveskino, Trata Arvanitiki, Triandafillia, Tripatos, Triplon Kotchari, Tsakonikos, Tsamikos Vlastis, Vlacha from Naxos, Yantitska, Yiatros, Vlackna, Yantzieska, Yiatros, Zagorisios, Zajko, Zeybekiko, and Zonaradhikos.